SavuSavu/Quick-Hub/tools/NVD_News/tasks.md

 ## Goal
 Implement a save/reload/update functionality so the app stores vulnerability results after the first visit, loads from cache on subsequent visits, and only updates periodically if new findings are found via the API.

+## Recent Changes (May 2025)

+- Fixed bug where NVD vulnerabilities could appear 2-3 times in the news list by deduplicating results by unique ID after fetching from APIs.
+- Improved error handling in minimal views (like results-only.html) by checking for missing DOM elements before updating them (e.g., resultCount), preventing TypeErrors.
+- Moved event listener override code in results-only.html to after uiManager.js loads, fixing ReferenceError on uiManager.
+- Noted CORS/API rate limit errors are not fixable client-side; fallback to mock data is used when blocked.

 ## Tasks

 1. **Design Data Storage Structure**